slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Rich people stay rich by living like they’re broke.
 Broke people stay broke by living like they’re rich."
 -- Unknown*

+> *"He who works all day has no time to make money."
+-- John D. Rockefeller*

 > *"To succeed, get other people to pay you; to become wealthy, help other people to succeed."
 -- Kevin Kelly*